BecksterScience/MTA_Subway_Project/README.md

 ## Key Findings
 Our analysis revealed several critical insights into subway delays and accessibility in NYC.
 Key takeaways include:
 - **Delays:** Patterns of congestion, peak-hour disruptions, and frequent service interruptions in certain lines.
+The delays differ by line and by train some being worse off than others.
-- **Accessibility:** Challenges faced by riders with mobility impairments due to station design and elevator availability.
+- **Accessibility:** MTA should increase the number of ADA complient stations.
+It is extremely hard for individuals with ambulatory difficulties to get around without the proper accommodations.
+Out of the four major boroughs, no borough has even 50% complience among its stations.
+Accessibility differs amongst boroughs potentially indicating poorer accessibility in less affluent areas.
+Areas with highest density of individuals with ambulatory difficulty are not properly served by MTA.
 - **Correlation:** A relationship between high-delay stations and lower accessibility ratings, highlighting systemic issues in the subway network.

 ## Common Packages and Libraries Used